NEW: Host and manage charity events in one place, with AI-powered auction tools.

 The reason a wish list is so important is because your donors won’t know what to donate without specific guidance.
 More than likely, they’ll default to generic items.

 You’ll have to do a bit of thinking for your donors, and that’s not a bad thing!
-Provide your wish list in your donation requests (more on donation requests in tip #6) to let your donors know what items will make great donations.

 And just like in our example above, tailor your wish list items to your donor interests.
-Research your donors thoroughly to get a better picture of what excites them vs what will put them to sleep.
+Research your donors to get a better picture of what excites them vs what will put them to sleep.

 Takeaway: